 - The price of the good or service.

 - Prices of related goods or services.
-These are either complementary (purchased along with a particular good or service, or substitutes, those purchased instead of a certain good or service.
+These are either complementary, those purchased along with a particular good or service, or substitutes, those purchased instead of a certain good or service.

 - Income of buyers.

 - Expectations.
 These are usually about whether the price will go up.

 For aggregate demand, the number of buyers in the market is the sixth determinant.

 Demand Equation or Function